avinetworks/avi-helm-charts/docs/AKO/objects.md

 ##### Shared VS pool names

-The formula to derive the Shared VS poolgroup is as follows:
+The formula to derive the Shared VS pool is as follows:

     poolgroupname = clusterName + "--" + priorityLabel + "-" + namespace + "-" + ingName